-This is done by attempting to read data from standard mailbox names - "mail", "Mail", "mbox" in the home directory and the mail inboxes in /var/mail/userName.
-A grep [29] like tool is used to measure (a) number of readable emails, (b) number of times the word "password" or its variants appeared in the emails.
+This is done by attempting to read data from standard mailbox names - 'mail', 'Mail', 'mbox' in the home directory and the mail inboxes in /var/mail/userName.
+A grep (Linux Manual pages, 2008) like tool is used to measure:

+- number of readable e-mails - number of times the word 'password' or its variants appeared in the e-mails.